65 Kms from Bagtore

 Himachal is the throne of a number of 'mini-Switzerlands' and Dalhousie is widely known to be one of them.
 Named after the British Governor-General of India (1848), Lord Dalhousie, this place remains a popular summer retreat mainly for the charming walks it offers around the pine-sheathed valleys with views of distant mountains.
 There are a few British-era architectural sights here worth visiting.
 For instance, St. John's Church, or the Rang Mahal, an 18th century monument of British and Mughal style architecture with paintings dating back to the very same era with a souvenir shop.
 One can delve into Dalhousie's Deodar-enveloped natural habitat in the Kalatop Wildlife Sanctuary, home to many animal species such as the leopard, deer, bear, serow, barking goral and jackal and many streams flowing into the river Ravi.
 Nature and adventure enthusiasts should also try boating in the calm waters of Chamera lake or try the easy-level Dainkund trek.
 Tourists must visit the Tibetan Market to buy exquisite Himalayan handloom.
 Some popular restaurants for North Indian, Mughlai, Chinese and other multi-cuisine dishes are Moti Mahal, Kwality Restaurant and Hotel Mount View.
 Dalhousie is well connected by road and train, the nearest station being Pathankot, which is 80km away.

 Dalhousie will transport you to another world.
 Located at Kalatope, the spread of cedar and pine paint a different picture.
-The magic of the forest coupled with the wide expanse of the grasslands will make you feel isolated from the world on this weekend getaway from Delhi within 200 km.
+The magic of the forest coupled with the wide expanse of the grasslands will make you feel isolated from the world on this tourist places near Delhi within 200 km.
 You can skip the more touristy places in the area and instead, you can choose to stay at the forest rest house situated in Kalatope.
 You will find a golf course, a temple and a lake surrounding the area.
 What more can you hope for when you are in a mood for an escape?

 It was cold at night.
 Apparently, temperature dropped down to - 2 in the night.
 I heard some bird activities outside my room & stepped out to see some good species.
 Dalhousie Club, is an old Britisher's Club & is currently part of it is under the control of Indian Army.
 The Club is right above the bus stand.
 I got ready to have a breakfast at a small joint in the bus station.
 Again, took a walk to Gandhi Chowk.
 On the way, I had to stop for some bird clicks.
 Missed my 100-400 lens.